visgl/deck.gl/docs/api-reference/layers/text-layer.md

 * Default: `-1`

 `maxWidth` is used together with `break-word` for wrapping text.
-The value of `maxWidth` specifies the width limit to break the text into multiple lines.
+The value of `maxWidth` is multiplied with the text size to specify the width limit to break the text into multiple lines.
+For example, `maxWidth: 10.0` used with `getSize: 12` is roughly the equivalent of `max-width: 120px` in CSS.

 ##### `outlineWidth` (Number, optional) {#outlinewidth}